ashokvytla/fire/docs/DeveloperSetup.md

 Easiest way to get started it to run the example workflows under examples/src/main/java/fire/examples/workflow in your IDE.

+## Running the example workflows within the IDE

+The example workflows are under the examples module.
+They are in the package fire.examples.workflow.
+The github project already contains the data that are used by the example workflows.
+The input data path is hardcoded in the examples workflows.
+Hence no additional parameter needs to be specified while executing them.

+Just go ahead and run/debug the example workflows within your IDE.

 ## Running the example workflows on a Spark Cluster

 Use the command below to load example data onto HDFS from the edge node of your Hadoop Cluster.
 It is then used by